-At the start of the first HAMP, around 11 years ago, the maintenance of the strategic road network (main classified roads) was given a high priority.
+With regard to roads, around 10 years ago at the start of the first HAMP, the maintenance of the strategic road network (main classified roads) was given a high priority.
 These are the roads that carry the vast majority of local and through traffic.
-The prioritisation was based on the condition of the network at the time and feedback received from residents via customer engagement.
-As a result, the condition of the main roads improved allowing more resources to be targeted towards estate roads.
-We are now at a point where main roads require maintenance again and there has been a shift back to more investment in the strategic network.
-In 2023/24, 48% of the budget will be spent on the classified road network compared to 52% on estate roads which is an increase in main road investment compared to the previous year.
+The prioritisation was based on the condition of the network at the time and feedback received form residents via customer engagement.
+As a result, the condition of the main roads has improved allowing more resources to be targeted towards estate roads.
 More recently there has also been additional investment in footways after further customer feedback was received and the issue became a Mayoral priority.
 Whilst the strategic highway network remains important, ongoing additional Authority funding has gradually allowed more resources to be allocated to dealing with the condition of residential roads.
+This year, investment in the classified road network has been significantly less than in estate roads as a proportion of the total resurfacing budget with only 19% of the budget being spent compared to 81% on estate roads.
+The maintenance of residential roads will however become more challenging under current funding conditions.
 We will therefore continue to work with Central Government and funding bodies to attract and secure investment into the network.

-In line with current Mayoral priorities, the Authority has also continued to focus on improving the condition of its footways and during the 2023/24 year it will have spent around £1.64 million on footways.
-A programme of improvement works has been implemented, focusing on key urban routes and residential areas where older flagged constructed footways, which are susceptible to damage, are replaced with lower maintenance bituminous construction.
+In line with current Mayoral priorities, the Authority has also continued to focus on improving the condition of its footways and during the 2022/23 year it will have spent around £1.08 million on footways.
+A programme of improvement works has been implemented focusing on, key urban routes and residential areas where older flagged constructed footways, which are susceptible to damage, are replaced with lower maintenance bituminous construction.